 3. Make sure hours of operations and COVID-19 safety guidelines are defined

 We already discussed this a bit with your website, but I think it’s important enough to mention again.
 Ensure your website has accurate and up-to-date information.
 Double check your address (if you’ve moved recently), hours of operation, and contact information.
 Test your contact forms and ensure they’re working as expected.
 If a customer can’t get a quick response, they will move on.
-Having inaccurate information could cost you big in 2021!
+Having inaccurate information could cost you big!

 4. Update your online directory listings